Vera Isaku

 Vera Isaku (12 March 1955 – 22 July 2021) was an Albanian journalist, writer and director of institutions.

 Life

 Isaku graduated at 1979 in University of Tirana, Faculty of Albanian Linguistics and Literature, one of the first women journalists of the first opposition newspaper in the end of Stalinism in Albania, the Rilindja Demokratike.
-Vera Isaku held the position of deputy Director of Albanian Radio and Television and the other position as a Director of International Center of Culture at the Pyramid of Tirana.
+Vera Isaku held the position of deputy director of Albanian Radio and Television and the other position as a director of the International Center of Culture at the Pyramid of Tirana.
 Isaku was the wife of the writer, diplomat and publicist Agim Isaku, ambassador of the Republic of Albania in Bratislava, Slovakia.
 Isaku lost her life as a result of an incurable disease, from which she suffered for a long time.